-- 1. Food products sold in the Agricultural Products area are intended for off-site consumption. - Food vendors in the Agricultural Products area are subject to the same standards as food vendors in the Food Area. - 3.
+1. Food products sold in the Agricultural Products area are intended for off-site consumption.

+- 2. Food vendors in the Agricultural Products area are subject to the same standards as food vendors in the Food Area. - 3.
 All food products sold at the Fair must be produced in accordance with MOFGA's Food Policy.
-(See reverse.) - 4.
+(See last page of this packet.) - 4.
 Maple syrup sold at the CGCF must be produced, not just packed or processed, in Maine, and must meet MOFGA Certification Standards for maple syrup. - 5.
-All culinary and medicinal herbs sold as potted plants at the Fair must be organically grown. - 6.
-All vendors must have general liability and completed operations insurance coverage with \$2,000,000 general aggregate and \$1,000,000 for each occurrence for the duration of the Fair, including during the vendor's move-in and move-out; name MOFGA as Additionally Insured; and provide a Certificate of Insurance to MOFGA by June 1.
-MOFGA reserves the right to change this coverage requirement. - 8.
-Animal feeds/grains of any kind for sale at the Fair must be certified organic, or made with certified organic ingredients.
+All culinary and medicinal herbs sold as potted plants at the Fair must be organically grown.